Filtrations and Growth of $\mathbb G$-modules

 One approach to studying a $\bG$-module $M$ for a connected affine group scheme $\bG$ over a field $k$ of characteristic $p > 0$ is to investigate the restriction of $M$ to Frobenius kernels $\bG_{(r)}, r > 0$ of $\bG$.
 From some points of view, the representation theory of finite group schemes such as $\bG_{(r)}$ resembles the representation theory of finite groups and thus shares many useful properties.
 The technique of restricting $\bG$-modules to Frobenius kernels has been effective in studying irreducible modules and standard finite dimensional modules especially when combined with the technique of reducing representations in characteristic 0 to characteristic $p$ (see, for example, \cite{J}).
 In recent years, the consideration of support varieties for elementary abelian $p$-groups (see \cite{C}) has been vastly generalized to modules for finite group schemes (see, for example, \cite{FP2}), linear algebraic groups (see, for example, \cite{F15}), and various finite dimensional algebras (see, for example, \cite{BIKP}, \cite{F-N2}, \cite{NP}).

 However, some aspects of the representation theory of $\bG$ are not seen by restrictions to $\bG_{(r)}$.
-Of particular importance is the existence of mock injective modules which are not injective as $\bG$-modules but whose restrictions to every Frobenius kernel $\bG_{(r)}$ are injective.
-Using the lens of ``stable categories", we showed in \cite{F22} that localizing with respect to the (triangulated) category of mock injectives enables an analogue for linear algebraic groups of stable module categories for finite group schemes.
+Of particular importance are proper mock injective modules, modules which are not injective as $\bG$-modules but whose restrictions to every Frobenius kernel $\bG_{(r)}$ are injective \cite{F18}.
+Using the lens of ``stable categories", we showed in \cite{F23} that localizing with respect to the (triangulated) category of mock injectives enables an analogue for linear algebraic groups of stable module categories for finite group schemes.

 In \cite{F18}, we considered linear algebraic groups of exponential type and utilized the filtration of a $\bG$-module $M$ determined by the filtration of $M$ by exponential degree.
-This suggested that studying $\bG$-modules for more general affine group schemes using restrictions of their coactions to ($k$-linear) subspaces of $\cO(\bG)$ should constructively complement the more familiar technique of studying a $\bG$-module $M$ by considering its restriction to $\{ \bG_{a(r)}\}$.
-A classic example of this approach is the consideration of the subspace $\cO(\bM_{N,N})_d \hookrightarrow \cO(GL_N)$ consisting of polynomials of degree $d$ in the coordinate functions $x_{i,j} \in \cO(GL_N)$; indeed, $\cO(\bM_{N,N})_d \subset \cO(GL_N)$ is a sub-coalgebra whose dual is the classical Schur algebra (see \cite{Green}).
+This suggested that studying $\bG$-modules for more general affine group schemes using restrictions of their coactions to ($k$-linear) subspaces of $\cO(\bG)$ (the coordinate algebra of $\bG$) should constructively complement the more familiar technique of studying a $\bG$-module $M$ by considering its restriction to finite subgroup schemes.
+A classic example of this approach is the consideration of the subcoalgebra $\cO(\bM_{N,N})_d \hookrightarrow \cO(GL_N)$ consisting of polynomials of degree $d$ in the coordinate functions $x_{i,j} \in \cO(GL_N)$; the $k$-linear dual of $\cO(\bM_{N,N})_d$ is a classical Schur algebra (see \cite{Green}).